distributed-text-services/specifications/Navigation-Endpoint.md

 - `dts:passage` is the URI of the Document API at which we can retrieve passages
 - `@id` is the ID of the current request
 - `dts:citeDepth` defines the maximum depth of the document, *e.g.* if the a document has up to three levels, `dts:citeDepth` should be three
+- `dts:citeType` defines the default type of references listed in `member`
 - `dts:level` defines the level of the reference given.
 - `dts:passage` contains a URI template to the Document endpoint
 - `member` is a list of passages